rameerez/allgood/README.md

 # ✅ Allgood - Rails gem for health checks

-Add quick, simple and beautiful health checks to your Rails application.
+Add quick, simple, and beautiful health checks to your Rails application.

-`allgood` allows you to define custom, business-oriented health checks (like: are there any new users in the past 24 hours, are they posting, does the last post have all the attributes we expect, etc.) in a very intuitive way that reads just like English – and provides a `/healthcheck` endpoint that displays the results in a beautiful page.
+`allgood` allows you to define custom, business-oriented health checks (as in: are there any new users in the past 24 hours, are they actually using the app, does the last record have all the attributes we expect, etc.) in a very intuitive way that reads just like English – and provides a `/healthcheck` endpoint that displays the results in a beautiful page.

 You can then use that endpoint to monitor the health of your application via UptimeRobot, Pingdom, etc. These services will load your `/healthcheck` page every few minutes, so all checks will be run when UptimeRobot fetches the page.